Peperomia puteolata (Parallel Peperomia) Care Indoors; Watering, Light, Soil, Problems

 What is the best fertilizer for Parallel Peperomia?

-Feed your Parallel Peperomia with a balanced, liquid fertilizer every 4 weeks during the growing period (spring and summer) to promote a lush growth.
+Feed Parallel Peperomia with a balanced, water-soluble fertilizer every 4 weeks during the growing period (spring and summer) to promote a lush growth.

 Withhold feeding in fall and winter as growth is minimal and feeding at this time may lead to fertilizer burn.
 Avoid over-fertilizing, as it can cause burnt leaf tips.

-Occassionally flush out accumulated salts from the soil by running a stream of water through the soil until it comes out through the drainage holes.
+Occassionally flush out accumulated salts by running a stream of water through the soil until it comes out through the drainage holes.
 Repeat the process several times to remove as much as possible of the accumulated salts.

 Potting Soil